viking-saver/windows-itpro-docs/windows/security/book/index.md

 ### Security priorities and benefits

+Windows 11 enables you to focus on your work, not your security settings.
+Out-of-the-box features such as credential safeguards, malware shields, and application protection led to a reported 62% drop in security incidents, including a 3.0x reduction in firmware attacks. <sup>[\[2\]](conclusion.md#footnote2)</sup>

 In Windows 11, hardware and software work together to shrink the attack surface, protect system integrity, and shield valuable data.
 New and enhanced features are designed for security by default.
-For example, Win32 apps in isolation<sup>[\[6\]](conclusion.md#footnote6)</sup>, token protection<sup>[\[6\]](conclusion.md#footnote6)</sup>, and Microsoft Intune Endpoint Privilege Management<sup>[\[7\]](conclusion.md#footnote7)</sup> are some of the latest capabilities that help protect your organization and users against attack.
-Windows Hello and Windows Hello for Business work with hardware-based features like Trusted Platform Module (TPM) 2.0 and biometric scanners for credential protection and easier, secure sign-on.
-Existing security features like BitLocker encryption are enhanced to optimize both security and performance.
+For example, Win32 apps in isolation<sup>[\[6\]](conclusion.md#footnote6)</sup>, token protection<sup>[\[6\]](conclusion.md#footnote6)</sup>, passkeys and Microsoft Intune Endpoint Privilege Management<sup>[\[7\]](conclusion.md#footnote7)</sup> are some of the latest capabilities that help protect organizations and individual users against attack.
+Windows Hello and Windows Hello for Business work with hardware-based features like Trusted Platform Module (TPM) 2.0 and biometric scanners and Windows presence sensing to enable easier, secure sign-on and protection of your data and credentials.

+Existing security features are also continuously enhanced across Windows 11.
+For example, Bitlocker encryption has been optimized for additional security and performance and is available on more devices.

 ### Protect users against evolving threats